Do I Need a Separate User Role Table?

 When this applies: Each user account represents a standalone individual who isn't part of a larger organization that shares data.

-Real-world example - Personal Fitness App: You're building a fitness tracking app where individual people sign up to track their personal workouts and nutrition.
-Your setup:
+Real-world example, Personal Fitness App: You're building a fitness tracking app where individual people sign up to track their personal workouts and nutrition.

-"Users" tables (user role tables only): Stores each person's profile, workout history, goals, and login credentials
+- "Users" table (user role table only): Stores each person's profile, workout history, goals, and login credentials

 Making the Right Choice